 These conditions concern exclusively natural persons identified as consumers, as defined by the preliminary article of the Consumer Code.

-Reminder: These general conditions of sale may be subject to subsequent modifications; the version applicable to the purchase of the Client shall be the version in effect on the day of entering into the contract.
+Reminder: These general conditions of sale may be subject to subsequent amendments; the version applicable to the purchase of the Client shall be the version in effect on the day of entering into the contract.

 Article 2.1.
 Description of Passes

-- Regarding “Non-consecutive days Passes”: Their validity period is specified on the price lists displayed at points of sale and determined at the time of purchase.
-If, at the end of the validity period, this day credit is not completely used, it cannot be carried over, refunded or exchanged.
+- “Non-Consecutive Days Passes”: Their period of validity is defined on the tariff charts available at points of sale and determined at the time of purchase.
+At the end of the specified period, if the credit of days has not been completely used, the remaining credit cannot be deferred, refunded or exchanged.